Frederic168/Mobile-Presentaion/README.md

 The water.mp3 file is now ready to be used.

 ## Adding the play and pause buttons
 In this section, we will add the play and pause buttons which will control playback.
-Open up the layout file where you want the buttons to go such as activity_main.xml (found by navigating through Project > app > res > layout).
+Open up the layout file where you want the buttons to go such as activity_main.xml (found by navigating through **Project > app > res > layout**).
 Open the file in Design view and locate the Palette.
 Search in the Buttons category for the ImageButton widget then drag and drop it into the layout.
 <img width="100%" src="images/sound4.png" />

 A 'Pick a Resouce' window will invite you to select an image for the button.
-Select ic_media_play then press OK to add the button to the layout.
+Select **ic_media_play** then press OK to add the button to the layout.
 <img width="100%" src="images/sound5.png" />

 Select the Play button then refer to the Attributes panel.
-Set the id to 'playButton' and the onClick attribute to 'playSound'.
+Set the id to **'playButton'** and the onClick attribute to **'playSound'**.
 Note the playSound value may not be recognised by Android Studio yet but this will be resolved shortly.
 <img width="100%" src="images/sound6.png" />

-Add another ImageButton like before, except this time use ic_media_pause as the image, set the id to pauseButton and set the onClick attribute to pauseSound.
+Add another ImageButton like before, except this time use **ic_media_pause as the image**, set the id to pauseButton and set the onClick attribute to pauseSound.
 NB: you may have to resolve missing constraints and missing contentDescription errors.

 With the play and pause buttons now added to the layout, we can write the Kotlin code which makes the buttons operational.

 ## Code example
-To make the buttons operational, open the Kotlin file which manages the layout e.g. MainActivity.kt (found by navigating through Project > app > java > com) then add the following import statements to the top of the file:
+To make the buttons operational, open the Kotlin file which manages the layout e.g. MainActivity.kt (found by navigating through **Project > app > java > com**) then add the following import statements to the top of the file:

 ```xml
 ...